frnetnetwork/frnet/README.md

-# frnet
-The Source Code of 《Enhancing CTR Prediction with Context-Aware FeatureRepresentation Learning》
+# 《Enhancing CTR Prediction with Context-Aware Feature Representation Learning》

 The Source code of FRNet will be made public after the acceptance of the paper.